Wall Street drifts near records as it heads for the finish of a winning week

 NEW YORK (AP) — Wall Street is drifting on Friday toward the finish of its third winning week in the last four, as more big U.S. companies deliver stronger profits for the spring than analysts expected.

-The S&P 500 was 0.1% higher in morning trading after setting its all-time high the day before.
-The Dow Jones Industrial Average was down 107 points, or 0.2%, as of 10:05 a.m.
-Eastern time, and the Nasdaq composite was up 0.2% after coming off its own record.
+The S&P 500 was virtually unchanged in midday trading after setting its all-time high the day before.
+The Dow Jones Industrial Average was down 155 points, or 0.3%, as of 11:30 a.m.
+Eastern time, and the Nasdaq composite was nearly unchanged after coming off its own record.

-Netflix, meanwhile, dropped 5.7% despite reporting a stronger profit for the latest quarter than Wall Street expected.
-Analysts said it's not a surprise the stock was sluggish after it had already soared 43% for the year so far, coming into the day.
-That's six times more than the gain for the S&P 500.
-It was the single heaviest weight on the S&P 500.
+Two of the heavier weights on the market, meanwhile, were companies that actually reported stronger profits for the latest quarter than analysts expected.

+Netflix dropped 4.6%.
+Analysts said it's not a surprise the stock was sluggish despite reporting a stronger-than-expected profit.
+It had already already soared 43% for the year so far, coming into the day, six times more than the gain for the S&P 500.

+American Express likewise delivered a better-than-expected profit report, but its stock lost 2.8%.
+Analysts pointed to slowing growth in some underlying trends, such as the number of cards it issued.

+Exxon Mobil sank 2% and also helped to tug on the market.
+It had been challenging Chevron's $53 billion deal to buy Hess, but an arbitration ruling in Paris about some of Hess' assets off Guyana's coast allowed the buyout to go through.
+Chevron slipped 0.2%.

-Stronger-than-expected profit reports for the spring helped several other stocks rally.
-Charles Schwab climbed 3.1%, Regions Financial rose 4.5% and Comerica added 1.7%.
+Stronger-than-expected profit reports for the spring did help several stocks rally.
+Charles Schwab climbed 2.1%, Regions Financial jumped 5.2% and Comerica added 3.9%.

-Chevron climbed 0.5% after saying it had completed its acquisition of Hess.
-The buyout got its go-ahead following a favorable arbitration ruling for Chevron about some of Hess' assets off Guyana's coast.

 In the bond market, Treasury yields eased after a report suggested U.S. consumers may be feeling less fearful about coming inflation.
-They're bracing for inflation of 4.4% in the year ahead, down from last month's projection of 5%, according to preliminary results from the University of Michigan's survey.
+They're bracing for inflation of 4.4% in the year ahead, down from last month's projection of 5%, according to preliminary results from a University of Michigan survey.

-That's important because expectations for high inflation can feed into behaviors that create a vicious cycle keeping inflation high.
-Overall sentiment, meanwhile, was a hair better than economists expected but still well below its historical average.
+That's important because expectations for high inflation can feed into behaviors that create a vicious cycle that keep inflation high.
+Overall sentiment among consumers, meanwhile, was a hair better than economists expected but still well below its historical average.

 “Consumers are unlikely to regain their confidence in the economy unless they feel assured that inflation is unlikely to worsen, for example if trade policy stabilizes for the foreseeable future,” according to Joanne Hsu, the survey's director.